This phase of Bush's stupid 'War Against Terrorism' has greatly increased

-The German people – unlike the USians, Britains and Australians – never did democratically elect their government to power, the Nazis got into power by devious methods, so it is more justifiable to place responsibility on the people of the Coalition for the invasion of Iraq than to place responsibility for the invasion of Czechoslovakia and Poland on the German people.
-The people of the Coalition nations bear even more responsibility for the actions of their governments because every one of them re-elected the same governments following the invasion of Iraq.
+The German people – unlike the USians, Britains and Australians – never did democratically elect their government to power, the Nazis got into power by devious methods, so it is more justifiable to place responsibility on the people of the Coalition nations for the invasion of Iraq than to place responsibility for the invasion of Czechoslovakia and Poland on the German people.
+The people of the Coalition nations bear even more responsibility for the actions of their governments because in every one of those nations the same leaders were re-elected following the invasion of Iraq.

 What justification was there for the war?

 The arguments that we were given at the time were false.

 President Bush told the world that he wanted war with Iraq because Hussein was developing weapons of mass destruction, because he may use these weapons against the USA, and because Hussein had refused to allow in arms inspectors according to a UN Security Council resolution.

 I believe there were a number of real reasons the USA wanted a war against Iraq: